Don Cowie (footballer): Cardiff City

 On 1 July 2011, Cowie signed for Cardiff City on a three-year contract, following newly appointed Cardiff manager Malky Mackay to Wales having been convinced not to sign an improved contract at Watford so Cardiff would not have to pay for the transfer.
 He made his debut for the club away at West Ham United in a shock 1–0 win on the opening day of the Championship season.
 Cowie scored his first and second goals for the Bluebirds in a 5–3 win over Huddersfield Town in the League Cup.
 He scored his first league goal of the season in a 1–1 draw with Blackpool at Bloomfield Road.
 Cowie scored two more goals in two goal fests which included a 4–3 loss at Peterborough United and a 5–3 victory against Barnsley at Cardiff City Stadium.
 He made his 400th career appearance in a 1–0 win over Crystal Palace in the League Cup, a tie which saw Cardiff reach their first-ever final in the competition.
 Cowie played the entirety of the Wembley final against Premier League Liverpool, but after a 2–2 draw following extra time, the Reds won the final 3–2 on penalties, a shootout in which Cowie took and converted Cardiff's second penalty.

 Cowie opened his goal account for the 2012–13 season on 22 September against Crystal Palace.
 Cowie scored two goals and made twenty-five appearances in a season in which Cardiff won the Championship title, securing promotion to the Premier League.
 The club was relegated from the Premier League after its first season in the top flight.
 Cowie was offered a new contract by manager Ole Gunnar Solskjaer, but he decided to leave the club.

 Wigan

 Cowie signed for Wigan Athletic on a two-year contract in July 2014.

 Hearts

 Cowie became the first signing of Scottish Premiership side Hearts during the 2015–16 winter transfer window, signing a two-a-half-year deal with the Tynecastle club.
 In August 2017, his contract was extended by one year.

 Ross County (second spell)

 Cowie rejoined Ross County in August 2018.
-He retired from playing in June 2020, and moved into a coaching role with Ross County.
-He is currently assistant manager to Malky Mackay, who signed Cowie as a player at Watford and Cardiff City respectively.
+He retired from playing in June 2020.